What are the Safety Precautions When Working on Live Circuits?

 National Electrical Code (NEC) Compliance

-The NEC provides guidelines for electrical installations and safety.
-Compliance with the NEC helps prevent electrical fires and shocks.
+The NEC provides guidelines for electrical installations and safety, and compliance with the NEC helps prevent electrical fires and shocks.
 It covers:

 1. Wiring methods and materials.